 Chapter 2

-Imagine you're playing Minecraft.
-You've respawned somewhere random on the map, and you don't have the geo-location of the house you had built.
-It would be really annoying and time-consuming, or sometimes even impossible (leading to frustration), to find your home in the game if you don't know where and in which direction to go.
-You run out of food, out of energy, and there will be nights with all the mobs—zombies trying to attack you, skeletons shooting arrows at you, and creepers blowing themselves up right beside you.
-But if you had the X, Y, Z coordinates of your house and the direction you needed to go, you could've gotten there before nightfall, before facing all those challenges.
+Imagine you're playing Minecraft, and you have respawned somewhere random on the map.
+You don’t have the geolocation of the house you built.
+It will be really annoying and time-consuming, or even sometimes impossible (you might give up due to frustration), to find your home in the game if you don’t know where and in which direction to go.
+You run out of food and energy, and there will be nights with all the mobs, zombies trying to attack you, skeletons shooting arrows at you, and creepers blowing themselves up right beside you.
+But if you had the X, Y, Z coordinates of your house and the direction you needed to go, you could have gotten there before nightfall and avoided all that hard time fighting mobs and getting nowhere.

-In this book, I've planned to explain more advanced stuff as the chapters progress.
-So, the first chapter was about debunking some common myths about privacy and security.
-In this chapter, things get a little more actionable.
-This chapter will focus on threat modeling because I believe it's the most crucial step to take when you start your privacy journey.
-Otherwise, you'll spend a lot of time, stress, hard work, and sufferings without achieving your personal needs.
+In this book, I’ve planned to explain more advanced topics as it progresses.
+So the first chapter debunked some common myths about privacy and security, and in this chapter, things get a little more actionable.
+This chapter is all about threat modeling, as I believe it is the most important step to take when you start your privacy journey.
+Otherwise, you’ll spend a lot of time, stress, and hard work, and all the effort will be of no benefit for your personal needs.

-Having a threat model can be the equivalent of having the location of your house in Minecraft written down on a paper.
+Having a threat model can be the equivalent of having the location of your house in Minecraft written down on paper.
 Whenever you go far away from your home, you know where to go to get back.
-In the case of privacy and security, you'll be understanding what threats are relevant to you personally, what you want to protect, and taking actions based on that.
-Instead of blindly using Tor on Whonix OS for no actual reason and making your own life harder and even worsening your privacy in the process.
+In the case of privacy and security, you will know what threats you personally face, what you want to protect, and take actions based on that, rather than blindly using Tor on Whonix OS for no actual reason and potentially making your life harder and even your privacy worse in the process.

 There's nothing called full security

 Nothing can be fully secure, fully private, or fully anonymous.
 When it comes to threat modeling, you need to make sacrifices.
-You should prioritize what matters the most and work on those areas, rather than wasting time trying to make everything private and secure, which would be impossible.
+You should see what matters the most and work on those areas rather than wasting time trying to make everything private and secure, which is impossible.

-A threat model is a list of the threats that are most likely to happen.
-You can't protect yourself from every threat, never.
-However, you can work on protecting yourself from those that are most likely to occur.
+A threat model is a list of what threats are most likely to happen.
+You can't protect yourself from every threat, but you can work on protecting yourself from those that are most likely to happen.

 For example, for a rapper, the most likely threat could be their music getting leaked.
 When designing your threat model, you should address these questions: